-Virtual Archaeologist in a Classroom
+Virtual Archaeologist in the Classroom

 "We've received positive feedback from families about the presentation!
 He was very easygoing, yet prepared.
 He was informative, yet spoke in a kid-friendly way.
 He fielded the questions with ease and positivity.
 We were very pleased with our experience!”—Teacher, Grades 3–5